arthexis/Tome/Mysteries/Formulae/04 Fabrication.md

 Living creatures created with this Formulae are called _Simulacra_.
 These false creatures behave as a typical member of their species, having all the expected instincts and behaviors, except they don't actually eat, drink or reproduce.
 They don't have a complex mind either, but one can be implanted by casting __Animation__ on them.

+## Wonder Gadgets

+By studying two or more distinct objects or devices as the first step of this Formulae, and combining their functions into a single resulting item, a Wonder Gadget can be created.
+These items have the appearance and size of only one of the objects, but performs the functions of all of them, or may be able to switch across forms.

+_For example, blowtorch and a freezer could be combined to create a device that outputs intense heat or cold._
+_A car and a boat could be combined into a vehicle that can turn into either form at the push of a button._